detached64/GalArc/docs/contribution.md

 ## Translate

-1. Go to GalArc.GUI -> Properties -> Resources.resx , add a new language and translate the strings.
+1. Use ResX Manager extension or something to translate all the strings.

-2. Go to Log -> Properties -> Resources.resx , add a new language and translate the strings.

-3. Go to GalArc.GUI -> Resource -> Languages.cs -> line 9 , add your language name and culture like this:
+3. Go to GalArc.GUI/Resource/Languages.cs , add your language name and culture like this:

    ```C#
    internal static Dictionary<string, string> languages = new Dictionary<string, string>